HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/NGINX/nginx_change_docroot.md

 ## 2. Using nginx docroot

 Alternatively, you could change the actual path nginx looks for.
-In your home directory you'll find the nginx config directory, containing the '50main.conf' file.
-Here, you'll find your main application nginx config, including the docroot.
+In your home directory you'll find the NGINX config directory, containing the '50main.conf' file.
+Here, you'll find your main application NGINX config, including the docroot.
 Depending on your configured app type, the exact contents of this file will change.
 However, you can edit this file as desired.
 An example of how the docroot is defined in this file is below:

 ```
 root /var/www/sander/public_html;